ThePhobomancer/startingpython/README.md

-git status shows the status of the files to be committed git add filename.filetype will add a file to be committed git log displays the history of a file or the git repo
+git status shows the status of the files to be committed git add filename.filetype will add a file to be committed git log displays the history of a file or the git repo git branch displays the current branch get checkout -b branchname is a cmd to make a new branch (git branch can do it, but won't move you there) git checkout moves to a new branch, -b allows it to make a new branch if it doesn't exist